ARK: Survival Evolved Guide

 Map mods can’t be loaded this way.
 The name of the map needs to be specified under “Custom Map Name”, and the Custom map type selected under “Map".

-However, map mods can still be listed (by ID) in “Mods List” if you want them downloaded/updated by “Automatically Manage Mods”.
+However, map mods can still be listed (by ID) in “Mods List” if you want them automatically downloaded/updated by “Mod Management Mode”.

 5. Server binding